Deweh/CyberCAT-SimpleGUI/README.md

 A simplified offshoot of SirBitesalot's CyberCAT.

 ## Features
-- Save and load presets for your character's facial features.
-(EXPERIMENTAL - High chance of save corruption.)
+- Save and load presets for your character's appearance.
+(Stable as of v0.01a_r1)
 - Edit the quantity, flags, & mod tree of items in your inventory.
 (Stable)
 - Edit quest facts.
 (Stable)
 - Quick actions - dedicated controls for changing money & making items legendary.
 (Semi-Stable)